icecube27/ctf-writeups/2019/Zeronights-Hackquest/micosoft-linux/README.md

 # Micosoft Linux

+Task:
 ```
 When we were in a bar with friends, a strange homeless-looking man came up to us and handed us two worn floppy disks.
 He muttered about some friend who was a time traveler.
 We did not understand anything, but one thing was clear to us that we needed to look at the contents of these diskettes.
 There was an image of the secret development of the operating system from Micosoft from 1998!
 When we launched this image, it required an activation code...
 We are asking for help to bypass the activation code.
 Because we are completely drunk now and don’t know where to start.
 ```

 ## Challenge analysis

-After extracting the archice we get a file named `task_2.is`, let's check the type of the file:
+After extracting the archice we get a file named `task_2.is`, let's check his type:
 ```bash
 $ file task2.iso
 jD74nd8_task2.iso: ISO 9660 CD-ROM filesystem data (DOS/MBR boot sector) 'ISOIMAGE' (bootable)